 The weBoost for Business Office 200 is weBoost’s latest flagship unit for small to mid-size buildings with tough building material.
-Metal, tinted glass, or brick will no longer block or reflect 5G, 4G, LTE, or 3G signals.
+Metal, tinted glass, or brick will no longer block or reflect 5G, 4G, or LTE signals.
 Everybody in the office will be able to enjoy significantly fewer dropped calls, better voice quality, uninterrupted text messages, and faster data speed throughout.

 This booster system features a maximum gain of +72 dB (the highest allowed by the FCC), +25 dBm uplink, +15 dBm downlink, and XDR (eXtended Dynamic Range) technology, making it ideal for office buildings in both extremely rural and urban environments.

 The Office 200 is perfect for improving cell service inside any small to medium commercial building regardless of building material.
 Keep in mind, though, that the Office 200 is a self-install unit.
 For a professional installation consider the weBoost for Business Office 200 Installed.